 Calculating Acceptable Ranges

-Many physical and biological processes are well-modeled by a distribution having a roughly bell-like shape.
+Many physical and biological processes are well-modeled by a roughly bell-like distribution.
 This curve is called the Gaussian, bell curve, or normal distribution.
 The normal distribution has the following characteristics:

 • 68.3% of the area lies between the mean (x¯ ) minus one standard deviation (1 SD) and plus 1 SD;